Mvwestbury/AncientGenomicsWorkshop25/README.md

   - Example individual - **4035**

 `mapDamage -i 4035_map_merged_sort_RG_Hi1.bam --merge-reference-sequences --no-stats -r ~/data/References/Crocuta/GWHAZPN00000000.genome_HiC.fasta -d Results/4035_mapdamage --downsample 1000000`
+- Output directory is defined by -d - In this example the results are found in "Results/Ccsp015_mapdamage"
 - Look at the output plots of main interest - Fragmisincorporation_plot.pdf + Length_plot.pdf

 **Question:** Which of these individuals is modern and which is ancient?
 How do you know?